apache/paimon/docs/content/flink/expire-partition.md

 You can set `partition.expiration-time` when creating a partitioned table.
 Paimon streaming sink will periodically check the status of partitions and delete expired partitions according to time.

-How to determine whether a partition has expired: compare the time extracted from the partition or the last update time of the partition with the current time to see if survival time has exceeded the `partition.expiration-time`.
+How to determine whether a partition has expired: you can set `partition.expiration-strategy` when creating a partitioned table, this strategy determines how to extract the partition time and compare it with the current time to see if survival time has exceeded the `partition.expiration-time`.
+Expiration strategy supported values are:

+- `values-time` : The strategy compares the time extracted from the partition value with the current time, this strategy as the default.
+- `update-time` : The strategy compares the last update time of the partition with the current time.
+What is the scenario for this strategy:
+   - Your partition value is non-date formatted.
+   - You only want to keep data that has been updated in the last n days/months/years.
+   - Data initialization imports a large amount of historical data.

 {{< hint info >}}
 __Note:__ After the partition expires, it is logically deleted and the latest snapshot cannot query its data.
 But the